-Debenhams provides three levels of cover for both cats and dogs – bronze, silver and gold – with prices starting at £6.10 for cats and £8.51 for dogs.
+Debenhams provides three levels of cover for both cats and dogs – bronze, silver and gold.

 All levels of cover come with £1m in third party liability (for dogs only), bereavement counselling, legal assistance and access to a direct veterinary helpline in case of emergencies.
 All policies are valid overseas, too, providing the destination country is in compliance with the PETS travel scheme.

-The most basic cover, bronze, is rather limited in further benefits, paying out up to £2,000 in vet fees per incident.
+The most basic cover, Basic, is rather limited in further benefits, paying out up to £1,000 in vet fees per incident.

-Silver cover sees the benefits increase, with payments of £4,000 per incident, and a further £250 each for: death from accident or illness; advertising and reward in the event of a missing pet; boarding fees; theft or straying; and holiday cancellation.
+Essential cover sees the benefits increase, with payments of £2,500 per incident, and a further £500 each for: death from accident or illness; advertising and reward in the event of a missing pet; boarding fees; theft or straying; and holiday cancellation.

-The top level of cover, Debenhams gold pet insurance, provides up to £8,500 in vets fees per incident, and up to a further £1,500 for death from accident or illness, £750 for advertising a reward, £1,000 for boarding fees, £750 for theft or straying, and £2,000 for holiday cancellation.
-Gold cover also offers the additional benefit of £500 for accidental damage.
+The top level of cover, Debenhams elite pet insurance, provides up to £8,500 in vets fees per incident, and up to a further £1,500 for death from accident or illness, £1,500 for advertising and reward, £1,500 for boarding fees, £1,500 for theft or straying, and £2,000 for holiday cancellation.

 An unusual focus on travelling and holiday cancellation cover means this policy will likely appeal to regular holiday-makers, or those with homes abroad.